-- Urban fringe lifestyle area based on acreages ranging upward from about 8 ha; and - Transition area to larger scale rural holdings the South West of the City.
+- Urban fringe lifestyle area based on acreages ranging upw ard from about 8 ha; and - Transition area to larger scale rural holdings the south-west of the city.

-- Protection of rural areas from further fragmentation and potential conflicts; - Impacts on Sappa Bulga habitat and remnant vegetation; and - Limits of future urbanisation and services (long term).
+- Protection of rural areas from further fragmentation and potential conflicts; - Impacts on Sappa Bulga habitat and remnant vegetation; and - Limits of future urbanisation and services (long-term).

-Scope for long term westward suburban expansion to balance city structure and reinforce CBD in response to Dubbo 21 Strategy 6.
+• Scope for long-term west-ward suburban expansion to balance city structure and reinforce CBD in response to the Dubbo 21 Plan Strategy 6.

-• The future role of the Subdistrict will be dominated by the City's need to ensure it has land suitable for the long term residential expansion to the West.
+• The future role of the sub-district will be dominated by the city's need to ensure it has land suitable for the long-term residential expansion to the west.

-The function of the Subdistrict in the urban system shall be focussed on:
+The function of the sub-district in the urban system shall be focussed on:

-- Protection of long term role of the sub-district in providing fully serviced residential expansion opportunities westward; - Protection of the transport corridor; - Providing the buffer area to protect agricultural areas; and - Continuation of the existing urban fringe/country life styles on small acreages.
+- Protection of long-term role of the sub-district in providing fully serviced residential expansion opportunities west-ward; - Protection of the transport corridor; - Providing the buffer area to protect agricultural areas; and - Continuation of the existing urban fringe/country life styles on small acreages.